membraneframework-labs/guide/guide/creating_app/advanced.md

 }
 ```

-Available pad options are documented in elements' modules in `Pads` section.
+Available pad options are documented in every element's main module in automatically generated `Pads` section.

 When an input pad works in `:pull` mode you can also configure the buffer: